noowz/Noowz/README.md

 ## 📄 About me

-Hey, I'm **Daniel**, also known as <a target="_blank" href="https://github.com/noowz">**Noowz**</a>.
+Hey, I'm **Daniel**, also known as [**Noowz**](https://github.com/noowz).
 I am 19 years old and I am Web Developer.
 I am Portuguese but I am currently living in France.
 In my free time I like coding, playing video games and watching videos on YouTube or series on Netflix.

 ### 🌎 Social Media